AliaumeL/transducer-exercices/content/hall-of-fame.md

 # The Bounty Board Rules ⚔️

 The Bounty Board is a place where you can find tasks to complete.
 Each task is associated with a reward.
-The rewards are given in terms of points at the end of the year, with the following formula: $$ \text{points} = 1 / \text{number of bounty hunters} $$.
+The rewards for each problem are given in terms of points at the end of the year, with the following formula: $$ \text{points} = 1 / \text{number of bounty hunters} \quad .$$

 Some bounties have a limited date of completion, and some are open until the end of the year.

 To collect a bounty, you need to send to `ad.lopez@uw.edu.pl` a complete